 - The "Executive" track of the DHA program is designed to meet the intellectual and career development needs of senior healthcare and health policy executives who are actively engaged as leaders.
 The program is offered in a web based format and requires three on campus extended weekend visits to campus per year during the didactic portion of coursework (one per semester during the first 2 years, during the spring semester of the second year the in person session is a week long Health Policy Challenge Experience in Washington, DC).

-- The “Interprofessional Studies and Leadership” track of the DHA program focuses on the development of interprofessional leaders in health policy, strategic management and healthcare quality.
+- The “Interprofessional Leadership” track of the DHA program focuses on the development of interprofessional leaders in health policy, strategic management and healthcare quality.
 Students will be practicing clinicians who currently hold or who are seeking leadership positions to influence health care practice.
 The program is offered in a web based format and requires three on campus extended weekend visits to campus per year (one per semester during the first 2 years, typically in September, January & June).